007 MAGAZINE - The World's Foremost James Bond Resource!

 “Here Comes The Biggest Bond of All…”

 Thunderball had its London premiere on Wednesday December 29, 1965 with many stars from the film attending the lavish openings at two West End cinemas – the London Pavilion, Piccadilly Circus and the smaller 570-seat Rialto 100-yards away on Coventry Street.
 The fourth 007 adventure had already opened at the Hibiya Theatre in Tokyo, Japan on December 9, 1965 – and in selected European cities throughout the month before its US release on December 21st in New York.
-Meanwhile across London a double-bill of Dr. No and From Russia With Love was showing at the Studio One cinema on Oxford Street.
-On Thursday February 3, 1966 Goldfinger was re-released for an exclusive six-week run at the ODEON Haymarket, and for a very brief period in London it was then possible to see all four James Bond films in one week.
+Meanwhile less than a mile away across London, a double-bill of Dr. No and From Russia With Love was showing at the Studio One cinema on Oxford Street.
+On Thursday February 3, 1966 Goldfinger was re-released for an exclusive six-week run at the ODEON Haymarket, and for a very brief period it was then possible to see all four James Bond films in London's West End.
 Thunderball and the double-bill continued to screen across the country throughout 1966, but depending on where in the UK you lived your choice was often limited – with months, sometimes years, to wait until the next instalment.
 With the entire series now readily available on Blu-ray and DVD, access to the Bond film of your choice is just a matter of pushing a button and watching in the comfort of your own home; streaming on a portable device, or even, heaven forbid… on your mobile phone.

 What's on In London/Thunderball premiere London Pavilion